Hiring Essentials for Managers

-• What: Understanding what the candidate did in specific situations.
+• What: Understanding exactly what the candidate did in specific situations

-• Outcomes: Analyzing the results of their actions.
+• Outcomes: Analyzing the measurable results of their actions

-Whether hiring your first employee or your hundredth, the Who method helps fill your team with A players who bring innovative and fresh ideas to your existing teams.
+Whether you’re hiring for the first time, or your hundredth, the WHO method helps fill your growing team with qualified employees who bring fresh ideas and strong performance.

 When to Hire More Employees